 Bun-Bun is a sociopath through and through, but the other characters keep him around partly out of sympathy, partly because his raw toughness comes in handy, and partly because he'd kick their asses for trying to get rid of him.
 Over the years, the cast has gotten quite good at "Bun-Bun-fu", arranging situations so that it's in Bun-Bun's best interest to help them.

 Riff: I'm going to sweeten the deal!
 What do you think of this, Bun-Bun?
 Bun-Bun:(unimpressed) It's an empty wallet.
 Riff:(points to bad guy) And I bet his is full of cash and credit cards.
 And you've got to bodily throw one of us out.
 Bun-Bun: Fair enough!
 Time to mug and take out the trash!

-Even more blatant a recent arc, where Bun-Bun goes up against Oasis under the guise of doing it only for a huge pile of cash, only when he finally encounters her he has this exchange:
+Even more blatant during the ROKEN arc, where Bun-Bun goes up against Oasis under the guise of doing it only for a huge pile of cash, only when he finally encounters her he has this exchange:

 Each time he got drunk he would tell the rest of the cast that he actually appreciates them...